 Give each student four to six large wooden craft sticks to color in completely with color Sharpie pens or tempera paint.
 Encourage students to decorate each stick uniquely.
 After you have collected all of the sticks, lay them out on a large foam board in a checkerboard manner, experimenting with what you think looks best.
 When you are satisfied with your design, glue it down.
 Attach a hanger to the back of the foam board.

-Learn more: Teaching Middle Level
+Learn more: Craft Stick Collage at Teaching Middle Level

 28. Decoupage Glass Magnets

-Learn more: Modge Podge Rocks
+Learn more: Glass Magnets at Modge Podge Rocks

 29. Wall Hanging

 This gorgeous wall hanging is sure to add color to any space.
 Have a large selection of yarn in different colors, sizes, and weights for students to choose from.
 Let students choose if they’d like to braid their strands, finger-knit them into a chain, or simply let them hang straight.
 Attach each student’s strand to a dowel and then add a hanging cord.
 For an extra challenge, teach them how to hand-dye the yarn before they create their strand.

-Learn more: Studio DIY
+Learn more: Yarn Wall Hanging at Studio DIY

 30. Group Puzzle